faerlin-developer/kanban-board-react/README.md

 ## Docker Deployment

 To maintain consistent deployment, the application is containeraized using Docker.
+The `Dockerfile` builds an image suitable for production.
+The resulting container runs Nginx in the foreground to serve the React application.
 The `docker build` and `docker run` commands are encapsulated in a Makefile for convenience.

 ```bash
 make docker-build